Mixing and ventilation in a living laboratory due to fast and slow response modes: Discussion

-For $\varepsilon \ll 1$, the two eigenvalues are of a different order of magnitude throughout most of the parameter space, supporting characterisation by a one-dimensional dynamical system.
-Regions where this approximation becomes invalid can also be found and depend on the values of the other three variables: $\zeta$, $\gamma_0$, and $\gamma_1$.
-Figure \ref{fig_dimensionreduction} illustrates such dependencies for $\varepsilon = 0.17$.
-The ratio $\max (\lambda_1, \lambda_2)/(\min(\lambda_1, \lambda_2))$ corresponds to the colours in the plot.
-As expected, for most of the parameter space, the one-dimensional reduction holds, with values of the ratio of the eigenvalues close to zero.
+For $\varepsilon \ll 1$ in our case study, the two eigenvalues are of a different order of magnitude throughout most of the parameter space, supporting characterisation by a one-dimensional dynamical system.
+Regions where this dimensionality reduction becomes invalid can also be found along with the dependence on the values of the other three variables: $\zeta$, $\gamma_0$, and $\gamma_1$.
+Figure \ref{fig_dimensionreduction} illustrates such dependencies for $\varepsilon = 0.15$, with the colours corresponding to the ratio $\max (\lambda_1, \lambda_2)/(\min(\lambda_1, \lambda_2))$.
+The reduction to a one-dimensional description is expected to hold throughout most of the parameter space because values of the ratio of the eigenvalues are close to zero, consistent with the finding (by inspection) in previous sections.
 If fresh air is introduced in the system, even a surprisingly small recirculation $q' \gtrapprox 0.3 q$ is sufficient to promote collapse onto the one-dimensional system.
 However, for $\zeta \lessapprox 0.3$, there are always combinations of $\gamma_0$ and $\gamma_1$ for which the system remains bi-dimensional.